Emergence of Cooperation in the thermodynamic limit: Appendix

-Transforming the elements of the payoff matrix by adding a factor $\lambda,\lambda'$ to column 1 and $\mu,\mu'$ to column 2 we get:
+Transforming the elements of the payoff matrix by adding a factor $\lambda$ to column 1 and $\mu$ to column 2 for row player's payoffs and adding a factor $\lambda'$ to row 1 and $\mu'$ to row 2 for column player's payoffs we get:

-In Ref. \cite{1}, it has been shown that under the above transformations as in Eq.~(\ref{eqa2}), the Nash equilibrium remains unchanged.
-Different possible combinations for the relations between a, b, c, and d are taken which give different outcomes for the Nash equilibrium.
-In Ref.~\cite{1} each of those outcomes are considered and then shown to remain unchanged under the transformation as in Eq.~(\ref{eqa2}).

-Herein, we give a simple proof of this above conclusion using fixed point analysis.
+Herein, we give a simple proof that under such transformations the Nash equilibrium remains invariant using fixed point analysis.
 A fixed point is a point on the coordinate space which maps a function to the coordinate.
-For a two dimensional coordinate space, a fixed point of a function $f(x,y)$ is mathematically defined as $(x,y)$ such that \cite{11}
+For a two dimensional coordinate space, a fixed point of a function $f(x,y)$ is mathematically defined as $(x,y)$, see Ref.~\cite{11} such that-

 From Brouwer's fixed point theorem it is known that {\it a 2D triangle $\Delta_2$ has a fixed point property}.
-This implies that any function which defines all the points inside a 2D triangle has a fixed point (for a detailed proof of this theorem refer to \cite{11}).
+This implies that any function which defines all the points inside a 2D triangle has a fixed point (for a detailed proof of this theorem refer to\cite{11}).
 Also the probabilities for choosing a strategy, represents points inside a square of side length 1.
 Thus $S_{2,2}=(x,y)$ with $0<x<1$ and $0<y<1$, where $x$ represents the probability of choosing a strategy by row player and $y$ represents the probability of choosing a strategy by column player.
-It can shown that a triangle and a square are topologically equivalent \cite{11}, and this implies that if a triangle has a fixed point property, so does a square.
+It can shown that a triangle and a square are topologically equivalent\cite{11}, and this implies that if a triangle has a fixed point property, so does a square.
 So a function is constructed such that it represents all the points inside the square.
-To construct the function \cite{11}, a vector with coordinates ($u_1$, $u_2$) and another vector with coordinate ($v_1$, $v_2$) are defined as follows-
+To construct the function\cite{11}, a vector with coordinates ($u_1$, $u_2$) and another vector with coordinate ($v_1$, $v_2$) are defined as follows-

 and